How to Install Jellyfin Media Server on Debian Linux

 Step 2: Allow Incoming Traffic on Port 8096

 By default, Jellyfin uses port 8096 for its web interface.
-To allow connections through this port, run the following command:
+Therefore, to allow connections through this port, run the following command:

 sudo ufw allow 8096

-This rule enables Jellyfin to accept connections from your local network or the internet, depending on your setup.
-Be sure to configure your router or NAT settings if you plan to access Jellyfin remotely.
+As a result, this rule enables Jellyfin to accept connections from your local network or the internet, depending on your setup.
+Additionally, be sure to configure your router or NAT settings if you plan to access Jellyfin remotely.

 Configuring a Reverse Proxy for Jellyfin

 Setting up a reverse proxy with Apache enhances Jellyfin’s accessibility and security.
-This configuration allows you to serve Jellyfin through a web server while enabling HTTPS for secure access.
+Moreover, this configuration allows you to serve Jellyfin through a web server while enabling HTTPS for secure access.

 Setting Up Apache as a Reverse Proxy